ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Socket API for protocols like TCP is generally limited to connecting to a single address over a single interface (IP source address).
 It also presents a single stream to the application.
 Software layers built upon this API often propagate this limitation of a single-address single-stream model.
 The Transport Services architecture is designed:

-- to handle multiple candidate endpoints, protocols, and paths;
+- to handle multiple candidate Endpoints, protocols, and paths;
 - to support candidate protocol racing to select the most optimal stack in each situation;
 - to support multipath and multistreaming protocols;
 - to provide state caching and application control over it.